 Jane Butler, MA(Cantab)Hons, PG Dip Psychotherapy & Counselling, MBACP(Reg)

-At Jane Butler Counselling and Psychotherapy, meetings take place in Roundhay, a leafy residential suburb in Leeds 8.
+At Jane Butler Counselling and Psychotherapy, meetings usually take place in Roundhay, a leafy residential suburb in Leeds 8.
 This space will provide you with a safe, comfortable place to offload your worries.

-My starting point is to use person-centred therapy which means that each client is at the heart of their own therapy.
+My starting point in counselling individual clients is to use person-centred therapy which means that each client is at the heart of their own therapy.
 I may know more about the therapeutic process, but my clients know themselves best, and I am guided by each client regarding his or her own therapy.
 This is an evolving experience which will develop as our trust in one another grows.
 I will give you a space to talk, listening and reflecting with non-judgemental sincerity and honesty, as we work together to gain some understanding of your feelings, to help you to move forward.

 Training, qualifications & experience